 Prior to joining EIS, Jo worked for many years at the British Council in Ho Chi Minh City.
 She has been teaching internationally for almost 16 years, having taught in Taiwan, China and New Zealand before settling down and calling Vietnam home in 2003.

 Jo enjoys spending most of her free time with her daughter and has recently completed a Masters in International Education.

-Mark Rees joined European HCMC in July 2015, but he is not new to Vietnam.
+Mark Rees joined EIS in July 2015, but he is not new to Vietnam.
 Prior to joining EIS, Mark worked in another well known International School in Saigon for seven years.
 He is an experienced IB teacher and is also an IBDP examiner and has held several management roles in schools.